 [22a.2] Although pheromone traps are available and can be hung in the orchard in early July to detect the beetles' presence, they are generally NOT effective at trapping out the beetles.
-Fruit and foliage may be protected from damage by applying Sevin, Assail or Calypso: repeated applications may be required.
+Fruit and foliage may be protected from damage by applying Sevin, Assail or Calypso; repeated applications may be required.
+For best effectiveness and insecticide resistance management, the use of pre-mixes such as Endigo, Voliam Flexi, and Voliam Xpress should be reserved for those situations when the pest complex to be treated is appropriately matched to the combination of active ingredients and modes of action contained in the product.